alipala/language-tutor/README.md

 ## About This Fork

 This Language Tutor Application is a specialized fork of the original Tutor Application, focused on language learning capabilities.
-The core architecture and functionality remain the same, with planned enhancements for language learning features.
+The core architecture and functionality remain the same, with enhancements specifically for language learning features.

+## Language Learning Features

+### Supported Languages
+- **Dutch**: Complete support with all proficiency levels
+- **English**: Complete support with all proficiency levels

+### Proficiency Levels
+The application follows the Common European Framework of Reference for Languages (CEFR) with six levels:

+- **A1 (Beginner)**: Can understand and use familiar everyday expressions and very basic phrases
+- **A2 (Elementary)**: Can communicate in simple and routine tasks on familiar topics
+- **B1 (Intermediate)**: Can deal with most situations likely to arise while traveling
+- **B2 (Upper Intermediate)**: Can interact with a degree of fluency and spontaneity
+- **C1 (Advanced)**: Can express ideas fluently and spontaneously without much searching for expressions
+- **C2 (Proficiency)**: Can express with precision in complex situations

+### Conversation Flow
+1. Select your target language (Dutch or English)
+2. Choose your proficiency level (A1-C2)
+3. Start a voice conversation with the language tutor
+4. Practice speaking and receive feedback appropriate to your level

 ## Architecture